- This event has passed.

 Door prizes: You could also be the lucky winner of a door prize.
 There are prizes for both members and visitors.

-Raffle: We will also have a raffle with some wonderful prizes for only $2 for 1 ticket and $5 for three.
+Great Raffle Prizes Too: We will also have a raffle with some wonderful prizes for only $2 for 1 ticket and $5 for three.
 Please bring extra cash and raid your piggy banks!
 All money goes towards the running of the DRB Nats.
 Prizes include:

 - Book of the Kimberley: Real Images by Ben Knapinski donated by Tony Start.